anggialansori404/anggialansori404/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Every moment you get is a gift.
-Spend it on things that matter.
-Don't spend it by dwelling on unhappy things."</i>
+<i>"If you pick up a starving dog and make him prosperous he will not bite you.
+This is the principal difference between a dog and man."</i>
 <br>
-<b>- Celestine Chua</b>
+<b>- Mark Twain</b>
 </blockquote>
 </p>